 No. 12 Baylor still undefeated after 17-14 win over WVU

-The Bears (8-0, 5-0 Big 12), who two seasons ago won only one game, are the league’s only undefeated team — and one of eight remaining among FBS teams.
+Two seasons after winning only one game, the Bears (8-0, 5-0 Big 12) are the league’s only undefeated team — and one of eight remaining among FBS teams.

-Mayers’ kick with 10:19 left broke a 14-all tie and put Baylor ahead to stay after a 13-play drive that took more than 6 minutes off the clock on an often frustrating night offensively for the Bears.

-“Don’t apologize for going 8-0, for winning this game,” Baylor coach Matt Rhule said.
-“We just have to continue to improve.”
+“Don’t apologize for going 8-0, for winning this game,” Rhule said.
+“Just have to continue to improve as we try to move forward.”

 West Virginia (3-5, 1-4) had eight quarterback sacks.
 With second-and-goal from the 1 late in the second quarter, Baylor was stuffed for no gain on three consecutive plays and had to settle for a 7-0 halftime lead.